 Anaphylaxis needs to be treated as a matter of urgency as the symptoms of respiratory obstruction and shock develop rapidly.
 Emergency treatment consists of an injection of a drug called adrenaline or epinephrine, which raises blood pressure, relieves breathing difficulties and reduces swelling.
 Once adrenaline has been given, people normally recover very quickly.
 They should also immediately take a dose of antihistamine and will need a short course of cortisone (steroid) tablets to prevent a recurrence (biphasic response).

-If you have had a previous and severe anaphylactic reaction, make sure you use the Adrenaline Injector (Epipen or Anapen) straight away with any future reactions – as any delay puts you at far greater risk for collapse and death.
-Although many people carry an Epipen or Anapen, the most common cause of death is failure to use it!
+If you have had a previous and severe anaphylactic reaction, make sure you use the Adrenaline Injector (Epipen, Emerade or Jext) straight away with any future reactions – as any delay puts you at far greater risk for collapse and death.
+There are currently 3 brands of adrenaline auto injectors available in the UK Emerade, Epipen and Jext pens, the Anapen is no longer available.
+Although many people carry an adrenalin auto injector, the most common cause of death is failure to use it!
 There are two types of injector, one for children and another for adults.
 The injector is easy to use and is activated by pressing firmly over the front of the thigh muscle.
-Your doctor should issue you with a “trainer” Epipen to practice self-administration.
+Your doctor should issue you with a “trainer” Epipen, Emerade or Jext to practice self-administration.

 If you have always experienced milder attacks with minimal or no breathing difficulties we usually recommend that you immediately take antihistamine medication and monitor the situation for a few minutes before giving adrenaline.
 Milder symptoms then usually resolve over the next half hour.
 Always make sure you have someone with you who knows about your condition and who can seek further help if necessary.